pinot-contrib/pinot-docs/basics/getting-started/running-pinot-locally.md

 `softwareupdate --install-rosetta`

+Note that some installations of the JDK do not contain the JNI bindings that are necessary to run all tests, if you see any `java.lang.UnsatisfiedLinkError` while running tests, you may need to change your JDK.
+If using Homebrew, you may install AdoptOpenJDK 11 using:
+`brew install --cask adoptopenjdk11`

 Now that we've downloaded Pinot, it's time to set up a cluster.
 There are two ways to do this:

 ## Quick Start